fiercestraven/tempcheck/README.md

 The front end files are located in the tc-frontend folder.
 There are two folders that contain component pieces of pages: the Lib folder, which contains files that are pure JS, and the Component folder, which contains files whose return includes HTML.
 A context folder holds the auth.js file, which handles fetching and storing the user's authentication information in local storage.
 A pages folder holds files for the actual web pages the user encounters, while a public -> images folder holds all the images used on the site.
 A styles folder holds the CSS file for Tempcheck.

 It is worth noting that colour changes will happen rapidly for lectures with small enrollment numbers.
 If only a handful of students are registered for a module, each threshold will be reached faster than it would be with a larger class.

-### BATCH USER UPLOAD VIA CSV
-There is a csv file upload available through the Django admin interface to facilitate batch importing student and/or staff data.
-This file must be of type .csv and should follow the following format:

-- username,first_name,last_name,email,is_staff

-Passwords can be added through the Django interface as desired and are recommended to be between 8-20 characters and contain at least one number and one uppercase letter.

 ### LIGHTBULB
 A LIFX bulb is used as an optional addition for Tempcheck and allows for more prominent visibility of the colour changes.
 The lightbulb can be set up at the front of a lecture hall, or positioned to be captured by a camera for online lectures.
 The lightbulb is currently coupled to the back end and run through the script lightbulb.py, which asks the user to select a bulb, a module, and a lecture, and then is responsive to changes in the temperature by accessing the temperature API on a loop.